Effects of nicotine on human brain development: Addiction and dependence

 This video from the US Surgeon General advises parents to "Know the Risks," and highlights how e-cigarettes have the potential to cause lasting harm to the health of young users, especially their brain development, which continues until about age 25.

 E-cigarettes use by children and adolescents may result in nicotine addiction.
 Following the possibility of nicotine addiction via e-cigarettes, there is concern that children may start smoking cigarettes.
 Adolescents are likely to underestimate nicotine's addictiveness.
 Vulnerability to the brain-modifying effects of nicotine, along with youthful experimentation with e-cigarettes, could lead to a lifelong addiction.
 A long-term nicotine addiction from using a vape may result in using other tobacco products.

 The majority of addiction to nicotine starts during youth and young adulthood.
 Adolescents are more likely to become nicotine dependent than adults.
 The adolescent brain seems to be particularly sensitive to neuroplasticity as a result of nicotine.
 Minimal exposure could be enough to produce neuroplastic alterations in the very sensitive adolescent brain.
 Exposure to nicotine during adolescence may increase vulnerability to getting addicted to cocaine and other drugs.
+Nicotine is also associated with causing effects to attention, mood, impulse control and learning since it effects the development of the brain which occurs until the age of 25.

 The ability of e-cigarettes to deliver comparable or higher amounts of nicotine compared to traditional cigarettes raises concerns about e-cigarette use generating nicotine dependence among young people.
 Youth who believe they are vaping without nicotine could still be inhaling nicotine because there are significant differences between declared and true nicotine content.

 A 2016 US Surgeon General report concluded that e-cigarette use among young adults and youths is of public health concern.
 Various organizations, including the International Union Against Tuberculosis and Lung Disease, the American Academy of Pediatrics, the American Cancer Society, the Centers for Disease Control and Prevention, and the US Food and Drug Administration (US FDA), have expressed concern that e-cigarette use could increase the prevalence of nicotine addiction in youth.

 Flavored tobacco is especially enticing to youth, and certain flavored tobacco products increase addiction.
 There is concern that flavored e-cigarettes could have a similar impact on youth.
 The extent to which teens are using e-cigarettes may lead to addiction or substance dependence in youth, is unknown.
 A 2017 review noted that "adolescents experience symptoms of dependence at lower levels of nicotine exposure than adults.
 Consequently, it is harder to reverse addiction originating in this stage compared with later in life."